zoujiaqing/Signal-Server/README.md

 - This removes `zkgroup` (originally called from [libsignal](https://github.com/signalapp/libsignal)) which will let the server start

 - In [`WhisperServerService.java`](service/src/main/java/org/whispersystems/textsecuregcm/WhisperServerService.java), comment out lines 639, 739-40, 773-777

+- Alternatively, copy the `WhisperServerService.java` file from either the folder `intact` or `post-surgery` to `service/src/main/java/org/whispersystems/textsecuregcm` to either include or remove `zkgroup`

 - This is automated with [surgery-compiler.sh](scripts/surgery-compiler.sh), run it with `source surgery-compiler.sh`